Born in 1954 in Galesburg, IL

 Lives and works in Cambridge, MA and Los Angeles, CA

-Stephen Prina works in a variety of media including that installation, painting, sculpture, film and musical performance.
+Stephen Prina’s oeuvre is diverse, including installation, painting, sculpture, film and musical performance.
 Through these various mediums, Prina examines the cultural production and consumption process by making pre-existing works of art his regular points of departure.
 Without discarding their original meaning, Prina re-arranges and re-presents ideas to bring new possible signification to the fore.

 This deconstructive approach, which poses questions around authenticity, authorship and originality, has led his practice to be described as “post-conceptualist”.
 His autonomous but yet thematically related bodies of work form a continuous series, in which elements often get revisited over the course of his career.
 Prina’s re-contextualisation forms a framework of references that merge history with the contemporary, deftly drawing connections and challenging assumptions about representation and the role of art objects.